andrewarrow/paradice_ftp/README.md

  * uploads large files without reading entire file into memory
  * uploads read first 512 bytes of file first into bufffer to check mime type
  * graceful restarts by sending kill -USR2 pid

- There is a good fork herre https://github.com/fclairamb/ftpserver with even more stuff!
+ * There is a good fork here https://github.com/fclairamb/ftpserver with even more stuff!

 Sample Run: